 Fidget toys serve as minor distractions which can boost focus and productivity by giving your child’s mind a break and making it easier to pay attention.

 - Have a Calming Affect

 A major concern of parents and teachers is that fidget toys can be a distraction from important lessons.
 However, it is important to note that symptoms of anxiety, stress or disorders such as ADHD can be equally, if not more disruptive and harmful for the child.
-Fidget toys on the other hand can be a minor distraction from which children can draw major benefits such as being soothed.
+Fidget toys can be a minor distraction from which children can draw major benefits, such as being soothed.
 This in turn can lead to increased concentration and focus, thereby boosting learning and productivity.